Table of Contents Show

 While passenger vehicle tires and RV tires may look the same, they differ in construction and purpose.
 RVs carry thousands of pounds, which means these tires must be able to carry heavy loads.
 They need thicker sidewalls and a more narrow tread.

-Not only do RVs have special tires compared to standard passenger vehicles, but RV tires vary from one class of RV to another.
-You can’t expect the tires on a lightweight travel trailer to get the job done on a massive toy hauler.
+Not only do recreational vehicles have special tires compared to standard passenger vehicles, but RV and motorhome tires vary from one class of RV to another.
+You can’t expect the camper tires on lightweight travel trailers to get the job done on a massive toy hauler.

 Take the time to look up what the manufacturer recommends for your tires.
 Having the wrong tires on your RV can be a disaster waiting to happen.